The Jobourg Nose

 - The detours at (4) and (11) are, of course, optional.
 Allow for a distance of around 8.5 km if both are avoided.

-- If you wish to walk only along the coastal path, once you reach (5), retrace your steps back to (1) then turn right to return to the car park where you started.
-Expect a distance of around 7km for this shorter version.
+- If you wish to walk only along the coastal path, once you reach (5), retrace your steps as far as (1) then turn right to return to the car park where you started.
+Expect a distance of around 7 km for this shortened version.

 Hike completed by the author on 7 August 2017.